gfmio/awesome-github-template/CODE_OF_CONDUCT.md

 # Contributor Covenant Code of Conduct

-[//]: # "This is the code of conduct of your project.
-It outlines the standards"
+> This is the code of conduct of your project.
+It outlines the standards you set
-[//]: # "you set for your community and how you enforce them.
-This particular"
+> for your community and how you enforce them.
+This particular code of conduct
-[//]: # "code of conduct is the Contributor Covenant 2.0, one of the most"
-[//]: # "popular code of conducts for open source projects."
+> is the Contributor Covenant 2.0, one of the most popular code of conducts for
-[//]: # "Make sure to update your contact information in the enforcement"
+> open source projects.
+Make sure to update your contact information in the
-[//]: # "section below before using this template."
+> enforcement section below before using this template.

 ## Our Pledge